cxstate/cxstate/WHY-CXSTATE.md

 > Machines · States · Context · Context mutation · Events · State transitions · Event composition sequences · Deferred events

 CxStates API is for the most part very similar to the one of XState.
 However CxState replaces the concept of invoking services with **deferred events** and **event sequences**.
 By that reducing the complexity of a machine definition together with the LOCs.
-Though CxState doesn't support parallel states within one machine; but due to it's efficiency has enough headroom to allow for two separate machines in place of one.
+CxState doesn't support parallel states within one machine; but due to it's efficiency has enough headroom to allow for two separate machines in place of one.
+To accommodate this, 2 or more machines can be "parallelized" (combined) and used like one.

 ### 4. Better composability